rdkcentral/meta-rdk-auxiliary/README.md

-# template
+# meta-rdk-auxiliary
-Template repository with common workflows for future clone
+This layer contains reusable, generic build classes for the RDK ecosystem.